kbroman/pkg_primer/pages/cran.md

 6. Also check your package using the development version of R, as this may reveal additional issues.
-I find it easiest to accomplish this by submitting to <http://win-builder.r-project.org> (which gives you the option of using the R-release or R-devel), as then I don't need to take the time to install R-devel locally.
+I find it easiest to accomplish this by submitting to <http://win-builder.r-project.org> (which gives you the option of using R-release or R-devel), as then I don't need to take the time to install R-devel locally.

 7. Submit your package at the beginning of a week in which you don't